-- Nucor assert that Hyundai Steel and Hyundai Green Power's operations are intertwined and attempt to argue that the facts of this case are akin to CFS Indonesia Final.
-However, the facts of CFS Indonesia Final are inapposite and do not support Nucor's argument that Hyundai Steel and Hyundai Green Power are cross-owned. - In CFS Indonesia Final, the central fact on which Commerce based its cross-ownership finding was that one family controlled the assets of various entities.
+- In CFS Indonesia Final, the central fact on which Commerce based its cross-ownership finding was that one family controlled the assets of various entities.
 There is no similar information on the record of the instant review regarding family control of Hyundai Steel and Hyundai Green Power.
-117 - Also, Nucor's allegations of intertwined operations between Hyundai Steel, Hyundai Green Power, and other GOK stakeholders are incorrect and unsupported by the record.
-The assertion that Hyundai Green Power "was created with massive infusions of state capital to be an intertwined component of Hyundai's steelmaking operations" is not supported by the record.118 - Contrary to Nucor's statements, the Shareholders' Agreement demonstrates that Hyundai Steel does not have the power to use or direct Hyundai Green Power's assets.119 - Article 17 of the shareholder agreement states that upon completion of the power plant, Hyundai Steel has the option to buy the shares of Hyundai Green Power and to transfer the power plant into Hyundai Steel's internal power plant if certain proprietary conditions are met.
+119 - Also, Nucor's allegations of intertwined operations between Hyundai Steel, Hyundai Green Power, and other GOK stakeholders are incorrect and unsupported by the record.
+The assertion that Hyundai Green Power "was created with massive infusions of state capital to be an intertwined component of Hyundai's steelmaking operations" is not supported by the record.
+120 - Contrary to Nucor's statements, the Shareholders' Agreement demonstrates that Hyundai Steel does not have the power to use or direct Hyundai Green Power's assets.
+121 - Article 17 of the shareholder agreement states that upon completion of the power plant, Hyundai Steel has the option to buy the shares of Hyundai Green Power and to transfer the power plant into Hyundai Steel's internal power plant if certain proprietary conditions are met.
 However, the language in Article 17, which is proprietary, makes clear that Hyundai Steel lacks the ability to unilaterally force sales of shares from other shareholders, as claimed by Nucor.
 Moreover, the provision discussed in Article 17 cannot be invoked until October 2019, a date which post-dates the POR.
-120 - Nucor's attempts to demonstrate that Hyundai Green Power operates as an integrated and interdependent part of Hyundai Steel's steelmaking operations fail as well.
+122 - Nucor's attempts to demonstrate that Hyundai Green Power operates as an integrated and interdependent part of Hyundai Steel's steelmaking operations fail as well.
 While Hyundai Green Power's plant is located inside the bounds of Hyundai Steel's Dangjin Works, it is untrue to claim that Hyundai Green Power's plant is located inside the steel plant of Hyundai Steel.
 Mere proximity of facilities provides no evidence of the ability to control and does not serve as a sole basis for an affirmative cross-ownership finding.
-122 - Further, as evidenced by the record, Hyundai Steel did not purchase electricity from Hyundai Green Power during calendar years 2015 and 2016; the record shows that the purchases were of steam and this steam is not an input for steelmaking.
-123 - While the existence of a close supplier relationship may be sufficient to demonstrate affiliation, it does not demonstrate cross-ownership, which requires a significantly higher standard of control.
-In fact, contrary to Nucor's claims, in CFS Indonesia Final, 124
+124 - Further, as evidenced by the record, Hyundai Steel did not purchase electricity from Hyundai Green Power during calendar years 2015 and 2016; the record shows that the purchases were of steam and this steam is not an input for steelmaking.
+125 - While the existence of a close supplier relationship may be sufficient to demonstrate affiliation, it does not demonstrate cross-ownership, which requires a significantly higher standard of control.
+In fact, contrary to Nucor's claims, in CFS Indonesia Final, 126 Commerce found that long-term supply agreements did not support a finding of affiliation for certain suppliers.
+127

-116 See Coated Free Sheet Paper from Indonesia: Final Affirmative Countervailing Duty Determination, 72 FR 60642 (October 25, 2007) (CFS Indonesia Final) and accompanying IDM at 9.
+118 Id. (citing Coated Free Sheet Paper from Indonesia: Final Affirmative Countervailing Duty Determination, 72 FR 60642 (October 25, 2007) (CFS Indonesia Final), and accompanying IDM at 12).